chazlarson/test-lib-maker/README.md

 Create a "Movie" library in Plex and point it at that folder.
 You can move it elsewhere if you want; it's not all that big.

 Now you have the "small test library" described in the Kometa walkthough.

+TODO:
+1. random audio formats [currently they are all AAC]